syncfusion/ej2-javascript-docs/src/maps/maps/markers.md

 ## Multiple marker groups

-Multiple group of markers can be added to the Maps using the [`markerSettings`](../api/maps/markerSettingsModel) property in which the properties of markers are added as an array.
-The customization for the markers can be done with the [`markerSettings`](../api/maps/markerSettingsModel) property.
+Multiple group of markers can be added to the Maps using the [`markerSettings`](../api/maps/markerSettingsModel) in which the properties of markers are added as an array.
+The customization for the markers can be done with the [`markerSettings`](../api/maps/markerSettingsModel).

 {% tab template="maps/default-map", es5Template="markerGroup" %}